Cook (dog): Biography

-He was born in Casteldefels, Barcelona, and his owner was Antonio Valor, his trainer, and his wife Yolanda.
+He was born in Castelldefels, Barcelona, and his owner was Antonio Valor, his trainer, and his wife Yolanda.
 At the age of four months, he was sold for 70,000 pesetas and they decided to change his name to Cook (his original name was Lucke and it sounds too musical).
 His partner was Turia and they had several puppies; one of them, Ramsés, worked hardly.
 He first worked when he was only six months.
 Due to Loterías y Apuestas del Estado being sold to Goya Awards, Cook attended the 24th Goya Awards.

 In 2003, he played Valentín in the TV series Aquí no hay quien viva, which is the mate of Vicenta Benito (Gemma Cuervo).

 In August 2014, Cook starred in his first film with the production company Atresmedia Cine, titled Pancho, el perro millonario, in the role of Pancho.

 He died on 19 May 2016 of cardiac arrest aged 15.

 His son Ramsés starred in 2018 the television series Sabuesos.